We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given a string s and a character c.
-Return the total number of substrings of s that start and end with c.
+Given a string s and a character c, determine the total number of non-empty substrings of s that start and end with the character c.

 Key Insights